404pandas/Witchers-Satchel/README.md

 - **Encounter Practice**: A random encounter generator that pairs you with random monsters to guess their sign vulnerability.
 Interacts with potion system to allow for instant wins.
 - **Camera** Camera with overlay options to take a picture of yourself with your favorite signs.
 COMING SOON- Tensorflow
 - **Gwent Viewer** Complete list of Gwent cards powered by the [Gwent API](https://api.gwent.one/) to help build your Gwent decks.
+- **Contracts** Specifically force an encounter based on a list of generated contracts.
+Accepting a contract brings the specific monster's details into the encounter screen.

 ### 🎓 From Kadi’s Course